ibm-cloud-docs/billing-usage/billing-faq.md

 Yes, you must spend a minimum of $100.00 USD each month.

+## How do I add subscription credit to my account?
+{: #subscriptioncode}
+{: faq}

+After you purchase a subscription, you'll receive an email with a feature code that adds the credit to your account.
+To apply the feature code, go to [Account settings](https://{DomainName}/account/settings), and click **Apply code**.
+For more information, see [Applying feature codes](/docs/account?topic=account-codes).

 ## What am I charged if I go over the total amount of my Subscription?
 {: #subs-overage}